headwaymaps/headway/README.md

 ### License

-Headway is available freely under the terms of the AGPLv3.
-Please consider opening a PR for any enhancements!
-If you have commercial needs you're absolutely free to look through the build config of Headway to see which underlying software it uses for which parts of the build process.
-Most of the FOSS maps ecosystem is permissively licensed.
+Headway is available freely under the terms of the Apache License, verion 2.0.
+Please consider opening a PR for any enhancements or bugfixes!